Why you shouldn't want to skip to the answer

 I thought that moving to another company would mean I could start all over again.
 A clean slate.
 New opportunities.

-What I forgot was that wherever you go there you are (and yes, that's also the title of a book)
+What I forgot was that wherever you go there you are.

 You always take yourself with you.